A Review of Deep Reinforcement Learning for Smart Building Energy Management: DRL-based Smart Building Energy Management

 \section{DRL-based Smart Building Energy Management}

-In this section, we briefly introduce the main research problems in the field of SBEM and more details will be explained in the next three sections.
-Then, we classify DRL methods in the field of SBEM by pointing out their respective advantages, disadvantages, representative algorithms, and application scenarios, which contributes to the selection of appropriate DRL methods for SBEM.
+In this section, we briefly introduce the main research problems in the field of SBEM.
+Then, we classify the representative DRL algorithms for SBEM by pointing out their respective advantages, disadvantages, and application scenarios, which contributes to the selection of appropriate DRL algorithms for SBEM.